NEW BEGINNING FOR EASTER

 1 - PAST

-What began in 2012 with the idea of a cutting board with retractable handles developed over the years into a very successful project.
+What started in 2012 with the idea of a cutting board with retractable handles has developed over the years into a very successful project.

 At times, over 40 people worked on this, with production in Germany and modern manufacturing in Estonia.